Chorus: Multi-Teacher Pretraining for Holistic 3D Gaussian Scene Encoding: Experiments

 \boldparagraph{Design choice ablation.} ~\cref{fig:ablation_design_choice} evaluates training choices on \ppv2 Val using a subset.
 SmoothL1 loss, 3DGS‐aware augmentations, and an instance‐level contrastive term each yield incremental improvements.
-A key finding is \emph{when} to introduce PE-Spatial: staging it only in the second half of training outperforms enabling it from the start, suggesting that early PE may over-anchor to local features and compete with teacher alignment, whereas late applying refines spatial awareness after a stable backbone has formed.
+Staging PE-Spatial only in the second half of training works best: early PE may over-anchor to local features, whereas late application refines spatial awareness after a stable backbone has formed.